paulk-asert/groovy-data-science/README.md

 More details can be found in the [Mnist](subprojects/Mnist/) subproject.
-It contains examples using hand-written neural networks with [Apache Commons Math] used for matrix calculations and multilayer perceptron examples using
+It contains examples using hand-written neural networks with [Apache Commons Math] used for matrix calculations and multilayer perceptron examples using [Deep Learning4J].
-[Deep Learning4J].
+There is also a logistic regression example using [Tribuo].

 | | Technologies/libraries covered |
 | --- | --- |
 | Logistic regression (SGD) | [Tribuo] |
 | Neural networks | [Apache Commons Math], [Deep Learning4J] |

-## Deep-learning Object detection with Apache MXNet
+## Deep-learning Object detection with DJL and Apache MXNet

 Neural networks with numerous layers of nodes allow for more complex, rich and _deeper_ processing and understanding.
 This example detects objects within an image.